What do universities need to do to redefine their purpose, value and relevance to the many and not just the few?

 As part of our Festival Focus Day, What Have Universities Ever Done For Us?, our speakers discuss how universities help advance social mobility and social justice.

 Our Festival Focus Day is presented in collaboration with the UPP Foundation and HE for Research Professional.
-If you can, why not join us for the whole day?

 Please note: The times for this event are different to those advertised in the Festival brochure.